volcengine/verl/README.md

 <h1 style="text-align: center;">veRL: Volcano Engine Reinforcement Learning for LLM</h1>

-veRL (HybridFlow) is a flexible, efficient and industrial-level RL(HF) training framework designed for large language models (LLMs). veRL is the open-source version of [HybridFlow](https://arxiv.org/abs/2409.19256v2) paper.
+veRL is a flexible, efficient and production-ready RL training framework designed for large language models (LLMs). veRL is the open-source version of [HybridFlow](https://arxiv.org/abs/2409.19256v2) paper.

 veRL is flexible and easy to use with:

-- **Easy to support diverse RL(HF) algorithms**: The Hybrid programming model combines the strengths of single-controller and multi-controller paradigms to enable flexible representation and efficient execution of complex Post-Training dataflows.
+- **Easy extension of diverse RL algorithms**: The Hybrid programming model combines the strengths of single-controller and multi-controller paradigms to enable flexible representation and efficient execution of complex Post-Training dataflows.
 Allowing users to build RL dataflows in a few lines of code.

-- **Seamless integration of existing LLM infra with modular API design**: Decouples computation and data dependencies, enabling seamless integration with existing LLM frameworks, such as PyTorch FSDP, Megatron-LM and vLLM.
+- **Seamless integration of existing LLM infra with modular APIs**: Decouples computation and data dependencies, enabling seamless integration with existing LLM frameworks, such as PyTorch FSDP, Megatron-LM and vLLM.
 Moreover, users can easily extend to other LLM training and inference frameworks.

 - **Flexible device mapping**: Supports various placement of models onto different sets of GPUs for efficient resource utilization and scalability across different cluster sizes.

-- Readily integration with popular Hugging Face models
+- Readily integration with popular HuggingFace models

 veRL is fast with: